nosey-dewdrop/nosey-dewdrop/README.md

 I am DAMLA I am a student at BILKENT UNIVERSITY - COMPUTER SCIENCE (THANKS GOD I AM STUDYING COMPUTER SCIENCE!!!)

 💻 I am learning Java, Python, CSS and HTML.
+(FOR NOW!)
 I like coding because mistakes are always rewarding me with more knowledge.
 I got interested in AI when I was a child.
 I used to play League of Legends since 2014 and AI bot as good as me really surprised me.

 👩🏻‍💻 I love computer science.
 I like it because I don't like people who are rude, selfish, egoistic.
 So, I want to rely on myself only, work from anywhere I want and in anytime I want :=)